 This is the first year we've reviewed this relative newcomer, and we're happy we did, landing it right at the top of our list!
 It has a sleek profile, matte white with silver trim, so it doesn't look a typical industrious diaper pail (like the Genie or Champ).
-It is just over 2 feet tall, and uses a great step mechanism to open the top flap.
+It is just over 2 feet tall and uses a great step mechanism to open the top flap.
 When the flap opens, it also opens the internal bag, which uses a ring-style refill system.
 When the flap is closed, it uses a unique twist technique to seal the bag shut.
 Definitely better than the squeeze-shut mechanism.
 In addition to the Munchkin refill rings, it's also compatible with the snap, seal and toss bags, which is a nice touch.
 The secret to this diaper pail is that it uses an Arm & Hammer baking soda puck that helps absorb odors, and a mild lavender scent that helps mask any remaining odors.
-In our testing, we though this was the best diaper pail for concealing odors.
+In our testing, we thought this was the best diaper pail for concealing odors.
 Along with its high capacity, convenient step-open mechanism, and subtle design, this puts the Munckin Step squarely at the top of our list.
 The biggest selling point is the odor control, which we believe is the most important aspect of a good diaper pail.
 There are a few functional downfalls with this pail: first, you need to physically push the diaper down into the pail, and second, the lid doesn't close automatically (you push it down to lock).
 Overall, an excellent diaper pail with just a few drawbacks.
 It goes for about $65 online.
 Interested?
 You can check out the Munchkin Diaper Pail here.